PhilippChr/CLOCQ-pruning-module/README.md

-Post-hoc pruning module for adapting CLOCQ to entity linking
+Pruning Module for adapting CLOCQ to Entity Linking
 ============

 # Description
 This repository contains the code for our submission to the [SMART 2022 Task](https://smart-task.github.io/2022/), and builds upon the [CLOCQ repository](https://github.com/PhilippChr/CLOCQ).
+It contains code for a post-hoc pruning module, that operates on the CLOCQ outputs and prunes noisy linkings, to improve precision on entity linking tasks.

 In case of any questions, please [let us know](mailto:pchristm@mpi-inf.mpg.de).